-Comparative genomic hybridization (CGH) is a molecular cytogenetic technique for analysing copy number variations (CNVs) relative to ploidy level in the DNA of a test sample compared to a reference sample, deprived of the requirement for culturing cells (10, 11).
+Comparative genomic hybridization (CGH) is a molecular cytogenetic technique for analyzing copy number variations (CNVs) relative to ploidy level in the DNA of a test sample compared to a reference sample, deprived of the requirement for culturing cells (10, 11).
 This method allows the identification of similarities and unknowns related to fetal genetic diseases, such as chromosomal abnormalities and aneuploidy in prenatal diagnosis and selection of a complete fetus for this technique (12).
 In a study, CGH array analysis on embryos with multiple abnormalities recognized genomic rearrangements in about 16% of cases that had not been detected by karyotype analysis (13).
 In the present study, we compared CGH array and karyotype for prenatal diagnosis in high-risk individuals in the first-trimester screening.
-The article was descriptive and not random, but in the end the population of both groups was similar.

 Material and methods

-The current study is a descriptive cross-sectional study that examined high-risk mothers during the first trimester of pregnancy.
+This descriptive cross-sectional study was examined in high-risk mothers during the first trimester of pregnancy.
 The study protocol was accepted by the Ethical Committee of Ahvaz Jundishapur University of Medical Sciences with the code of IR.AJUMS.HGOLESTAN.REC.1399.068.
 According to a study by schaeffer et al., the sample size was calculated based on the following formula:

 Pregnant women who underwent amniocentesis and chorionic villus sampling (CVS) in the first trimester of pregnancy due to high risk in first trimester screening or abnormal ultrasound in the first trimester or abnormalities in the previous baby were included in the study.
-According to the high-risk report as a result of first trimester screening and increased NT in the first trimester ultrasound or abnormalities in previous pregnancies were included in the study.
+Women with high-risk pregnancy in the first trimester screening, increased NT in the first trimester ultrasound, or abnormalities in previous pregnancies were included in the study.
 Based on personal consent for screening test, individuals were divided into two groups under karyotype and CGH array.
 Both CGH array and karyotype tests were explained to individuals, and in some cases, especially for anomalies, the CGH array was strongly recommended, and decisions were made based on cost and patient consultation.
 Because this study is based on genetic testing data, it does not require a follow-up.
 Information on age, number of pregnancies, history of abortion, history of disease and screening results were collected and analyzed.

 Statistical Analysis

-Data analysis was done using SPSS Version 22 (IBM).
+Data analysis was performed using SPSS Version 22 (IBM).
 To describe the data, the mean and standard deviation or median and mid-quarter amplitude in quantitative variables and frequency and percentage in qualitative variables were used.
 Normal distribution of the quantitative data was tested with the Kolmogorov–Smirnov test.
 Due to the abnormality of the data distribution in this study, Kruskal-Wallis and Mann-Whitney nonparametric tests were used to analyze the results.
 Spearman's correlation coefficient and chi-square tests were used to determine the association between the variables.
 P value<0.05 was considered to be significant.

 Results